cmd05/kinect-fedora-linux/README.md

 Now that we have our Kinect up and running, we can run our own code to interface with the Kinect and do some interesting stuff.

-This guide is based on the [guide](https://www.kdab.com/setting-up-kinect-for-programming-in-linux-part-2/) by KDAB on running a QT Application which records a "push" gesture from our hand.
+This guide is based on the [guide](https://www.kdab.com/setting-up-kinect-for-programming-in-linux-part-2/) by KDAB on running a QT Application which records a 'push' gesture from our hand.
 The guide also explains the code so you can write your own applications for the Kinect.

 ## Overview